 In 2001 she joined the Department of Human Services at Stephen F. Austin State University in Nacogdoches Texas, where she founded and served as Director for the Human Neuroscience Laboratory (HNL).
 The HNL research mission included: 1) developing new ways to use inexpensive, noninvasive technologies to study the brain; 2) documenting individual differences in terms of "neurological fingerprints" which link the central nervous system, peripheral physiology, and behavior; 3) studies on a wide variety of human characteristics, ranging from gender behavior and personality, to the propensity for different types of disorders such as autism, hyperactivity, dyslexia and Alzheimer's Disease; 4) diagnostic testing, recommendations, and referrals; 5) collaborative studies with individuals from many levels of preparation who have the opportunity to share in cutting-edge research; and 6) community outreach, communicating to students, teachers, and the general public the excitement of research on the human brain.

-Following the publication of How is Your Brain Like a Zebra?
-Judy was interviewed about the book for an online podcast resource about pioneering neurological research; the podcast can be heard at www.neuroscene.com [search Lauter].
+Following the publication of How Is Your Brain Like a Zebra?
+Judy presented overviews of the book’s concepts to a number of research and educational conferences, speaking to scientists, educators, clinicians, and parents.
 The "zebra-brain" model is also featured in a 3-hr educational video presentation by Judy, commissioned by The American Speech-Language-Hearing Association, and entitled Neuroimaging: How understanding individual differences can improve your clinical practice; copies of the video and accompanying manual are currently available by special purchase from the author.

 |Name||Lauter, Judith L.|